Cannabis Grow Guide by Royal Queen Seeds

 How to Prevent Stretchy Seedlings

 Seedlings stretch in order to get closer to their light source.
 To keep your seedlings from developing unnaturally long, flimsy stalks, grow them under blue spectrum CFLs located roughly 5cm from the top of the plants.
-Also, avoid keeping your seedlings in the dark for 24 hours after germination (a common piece of advice on grow forums), as the lack of light will force your seedlings to stretch abnormally.
+Also, avoid keeping your seedlings in the dark for 24 hours after germination (a common piece of advice on grow weed forums), as the lack of light will force your seedlings to stretch abnormally.

 Know When and How to Transplant Your Seedlings